 Stephen Yale-Loehr is a professor of immigration law practice at Cornell Law School in Ithaca, N.Y.
 He is co-author of Immigration Law and Procedure, a treatise on U.S. immigration law, and was the founder and original director of Invest in the USA, a trade association of EB-5 immigrant investor regional centers.

-Caroline Mala Corbin is a professor of constitutional law at the University of Miami’s law school who specializes in First Amendment issues, especially religion and freedom of expression issues.
-She can also discuss the religious liberty of institutions.
+Caroline Mala Corbin is a law professor at the University of Miami who specializes in First Amendment issues, such as free speech and religious freedom.

 Carrie Severino is the chief counsel and policy director for the Judicial Crisis Network.
 She previously served as a law clerk to Supreme Court Justice Clarence Thomas.